KNagaVivek/docs.getdbt.com/website/docs/docs/core/connect-data-platform/watsonx-presto-setup.md

 ---

-The dbt-presto adapter allows you to use dbt to transform and manage data on IBM Watsonx Presto, leveraging its distributed SQL query engine capabilities.
+The dbt-presto adapter allows you to use dbt to transform and manage data on IBM watsonx Presto, leveraging its distributed SQL query engine capabilities.
 Before proceeding, ensure you have the following:
 <ul>
   <li>An active IBM watsonx Presto Engine or Presto setup with connection details (host, port, catalog, schema).</li>
   <li>Authentication Credentials: Username and password.</li>
-  <li>SSL Certificate of the host: SSL verification is required for wxd on-prem clusters, ensure you have the path to the certificate file.</li>
+  <li>SSL Certificate of the host: SSL verification is required for watsonx.data on-prem clusters, ensure you have the path to the certificate file.</li>
 </ul>
 Refer to the Configuring dbt-presto section for guidance on obtaining and organizing these details.